NotTheDeveloper/JDA-Commons/docs/index.md

 ### Getting ISlashCommand:

-Of course you can not get a interface. <br>
+Of course you can not get an interface. <br>
-Because of this you need a [application command manager](https://github.com/BlockyDotJar/JDA-Commons/blob/main/src/main/java/dev/blocky/library/testzone/ApplicationCommandManager.java) to use this interface.
+Because of this you need an [application command manager](https://github.com/BlockyDotJar/JDA-Commons/blob/main/src/main/java/dev/blocky/library/testzone/ApplicationCommandManager.java) to use this interface.

 ### Methods

 > A simple slash command interface, which you can use to easily program some slash commands. <br>
-> This contains a application command manager.
+> This contains an application command manager.
 >
 > Parameter: **event** - Indicates that a slash command was used in a message channel
 ```swift
 onSlashCommand(@NotNull SlashCommandInteractionEvent)
 ```

-### Overriden methods
+### Overridden methods

-`N/A` No overriden method found in this interface.
+`N/A` No overridden method found in this interface.

 <hr>